lcarlier/EasyMock/docs/architecture.md

 ### <a name="user-content-memory-management"></a>Memory management
-Since the choice was made not to use smart pointers, the obvious question is how to cleanup the dynamically allocated objects without creating a memory leak when a class as a pointer to another class.
-The solution to this is that each class is responsible to free it's own data member when they are pointers.
+Since the choice was made not to use smart pointers, the obvious question is how to clean up the dynamically allocated objects without creating a memory leak when a class as a pointer to another class.
+The solution to this is that each class is responsible to free its own data member when they are pointers.
 Unless stated otherwise in the doxygen documentation, each pointer given to a constructor or method of any [EasyMock internal objects][eio] must be allocated on the heap and cannot be used by the calling function after